forwrd-alon-caspi/backend-data-exercise/sql_test/README.md

 *   **status**: string (Success, Fail) _nullable_

 You can assume:
-*   The use-case pipeline runs once a day (start and end within the same day)
+*   The use-case pipeline runs once a day (start and end within the same day).
 *   This table is a snapshot.
 Meaning - every record appears in it only once.
-*   The data is updated (atomic) at the end of a successful run
+*   The data is updated (atomic) at the end of a successful run.
 *   [Data setup](./data.sql)
 *   You use the following SQL web tool - Fiddle [https://www.db-fiddle.com/](https://www.db-fiddle.com/)